geo-data/medin-portal/doc/adding-spatial-data.md

 Note that the `my-new-data` key to `area_ids` will be used in the template to reference the new data.

+### Expose the new data in the HTML dropdowns

-4. The `templates/full/search.html` Mako template now needs to be edited to extend the dropdowns to incorporate the new data.
+The `templates/full/search.html` Mako template now needs to be edited to extend the dropdowns to incorporate the new data.
 This firstly involves editing the `for` loop in the area type select dropdown (found with the string `<select name="t" id="area-type">`).
 Using our example the `for` loop should end up looking as follows:

 ```python
 %for id, name in (('co', 'Countries'), ('sa', 'SeaVoX Salt and Fresh Water Body Gazetteer'), ('cp', 'UK Charting Progress Sea Areas'), ('ir', 'ICES Rectangles'), ('nd', 'My New Data')):
 ```

-Note that the `nd` identifier specified in the sqlite `areas` view in step 1 is used here.
+Note that the `nd` identifier specified in the sqlite `areas` view in the first step is used here.

-Next the select dropdown containing the names for the new bounding boxes should be appended to the other selects.
-Our example would be:
+Finally the select dropdown containing the names for the new bounding boxes should be appended to the other selects.
+In our example it would be:

 ```html
         <select class="area" id="nd"\